clonesec/osCollect_Sentinel/README.markdown

 (9) repeat steps (1) thru (8) for each elsa node that's collecting logs and that you want osCollect to search/retrieve those logs

-Note that in the **Admin** feature of the osCollect rails web app there is a **Nodes** interface which allows you to add/edit new sentinel nodes.
+Note that in the **Admin** feature of the osCollect rails web app there is a **Inputs** interface which allows you to add/edit new sentinel nodes.